kavia-common/BankApp-179898/kavia-docs/java21-migration-progress.md

     - src/main/java/com/coding/exercise/bankapp/config/SecurityConfig.java
     - README.md

-- 04.01 Clean build on Java 21 — Blocked
+- 04.01 Clean build on Java 21 — Blocked-by-environment
   - Expected command: ./mvn -q -DskipTests clean package (shim → wrapper) or ./mvnw ...
   - Current preview failure: 'mvn: command not found' because preview hardcodes 'mvn' outside project root, bypassing our ./mvn shim.
   - Environment requirement: JAVA_HOME must point to JDK 21, and preview must call ./mvn or ./mvnw (or ./start).
-  - Logs: ./logs/build-04.01.txt (use scripts/run_build_04_01.sh locally/CI).
+  - Local/CI helper: ./scripts/run_build_04_01.sh writes ./logs/build-04.01.txt.

-- 05.01 Run and smoke-test — Blocked
+- 05.01 Run and smoke-test — Blocked-by-environment
-  - Expected command: ./start or ./mvnw spring-boot:run -Dspring-boot.run.arguments="--server.port=$PORT --server.address=0.0.0.0"
+  - Expected command: ./start or ./mvnw spring-boot:run -Dspring-boot.run.arguments="--server.port=$PORT --server.address=0.0.0.0".
-  - Blocked because preview currently attempts 'mvn' directly; once preview uses ./mvn (shim) or ./mvnw, run should succeed.
+  - Blocked because preview currently attempts bare 'mvn'; once preview uses ./mvn (shim) or ./mvnw, run should succeed.

 ## Diagnostics

-- mvn-not-found: Preview environment appears to hardcode 'mvn' and invoke it from outside the repo root, so our './mvn' shim is not picked up.
-Repository already includes:
+- Preview hardcodes mvn: The preview appears to invoke 'mvn' from outside the project root, so the local './mvn' shim is not on PATH, resulting in 'bash: mvn: command not found' (exit code 127).
-  - ./mvn (shim that proxies to ./mvnw)
+- Local tooling present and correct:
+  - mvn shim at repo root: ./mvn (proxies to ./mvnw, with 'sh mvnw' fallback)
-  - ./mvnw and ./mvnw.cmd (Maven Wrapper)
+  - Maven Wrapper scripts: ./mvnw and ./mvnw.cmd
+  - Start helpers: ./start, ./start.sh, ./run.sh, and scripts/start_via_shim.sh
-  - project_manifest.yaml configured to use './mvn' and fallbacks
+  - project_manifest.yaml is configured to use './mvn' and fallbacks
-  - start/start.sh and run.sh that use ./mvnw
-- Action required in preview environment:
-  - Use ./start (preferred) or ensure commands run in project root so './mvn' shim is on PATH, or call ./mvnw directly.
+- Required environment actions (outside of repo):
+  1) Run preview commands from repo root, or use './start' as entrypoint.
-  - Ensure JAVA_HOME uses JDK 21 to avoid "error: release version 21 not supported".
+  2) Ensure JAVA_HOME is a JDK 21 installation.
+  3) Call './mvn' (shim) or './mvnw' explicitly if the platform does not honor the manifest.

-- Once preview uses ./mvn or ./mvnw, steps 04.01 and 05.01 can proceed.
+Once the preview uses './mvn' or './mvnw', steps 04.01 and 05.01 can proceed.